 MOD IAP/11A21A5/1

-5.447F In the frequency band 5 250-5 350 MHz, stations in the mobile service shall not claim protection from the radiolocation service, the Earth exploration-satellite service (active) and the space research service (active) .
-These services shall not impose on the mobile service more stringent protection criteria, based on system characteristics and interference criteria, than those stated in Recommendations ITU-R M.1638-0 and ITU-R RS.1632-0.
-(WRC-15)
+5.447F In the frequency band 5 250-5 350 MHz, stations in the mobile service shall not claim protection from the radiolocation service, the Earth exploration-satellite service (active) and the space research service (active) while the radiolocation service, the Earth exploration-satellite service (active) and the space research service (active) shall not impose more stringent technical and operational limits upon the mobile service than those in No. 5.446A.
+(WRC-19)

 Reasons: This revision of No. 5.447F maintains the current methods of providing co-existence between RLANs and the radiolocation service; ensures that no undue constraints are imposed on these services; and alleviates the need to revise this provision again at a future conference.